 Risk factors for gastroparesis include:

 People with diabetes should always control their blood sugar levels.
-Better control of blood sugar levels may improve symptoms of gastroparesis.
-Eating small meals and soft foods may also help relieve some symptoms.
+Better control of blood sugar level may improve symptoms of gastroparesis.
+Eating small and more frequent meals and soft foods may also help relieve some symptoms.

 Medicines that may help include: